Currency activation and set up

 - click on "add currency" to select the one you need

 - confirm the exchange rate and click DONE to leave the set up wizard

 The sales prices and costs in products and services are in accounting currency.
 If you wish to sell and purchase in different currencies, please follow the instructions below.

 Sales and purchase in foreign currencies

 If your customer or vendor always buys or sells in foreign currencies, it makes sense to adjust their data accordingly.
-Set up the foreign currency in the customer or vendor wizard (in advanced - currency).
+Set up the foreign currency in the customer or vendor wizard (advanced - currency).

-As soon as you then link your customer or vendor in any document, the according currency will be taken over for use.
+As soon as you then link your customer or vendor in any document, the currency will be used.

-- Please note: the currency is taken over, but the sales or purchase price is not converted.
+- Please note: the currency used but the sales or purchase price is not converted.
 You have to manually adjust the price to your currency.

-- The set up of a sales or purchase price list in a foreign currency will pull the correct price, if the sales or purchase document header is set to the according currency, also for customers or vendors that are not set up in the according currency
+- The set up of a sales (Sales - - Sales Price Lists - New Sales Price List ) or purchase price list (Purchasing - - Purchase Price Lists - New Purchase Price List ) in a foreign currency will pull the correct price, if the sales or purchase document header is set to the according currency, also for customers or vendors who are not set up in the according currency

 Receive payments in multiple currencies